varnika0709/Data-Analyst-Portfolio/README.md

   **Goal** "To optimize content strategies and channel performance for YouTube creators worldwide by leveraging valuable insights and trends."

-  **Description**  In this project, I aim to provide YouTube creators with actionable insights and strategies to enhance their channel performance and audience engagement.
-By analyzing top YouTube channels, identifying regional influencers, and exploring earnings data, I intend to empower content creators with the knowledge they need to succeed in the competitive world of online video.
-  Additionally, geospatial visualizations and trend analysis will offer a comprehensive view of YouTube's global impact and the factors that drive the popularity of different content categories.

   **Technology** Python, Pandas ,Numpy , Seaborn, Matplotlib, Scipy

 - Walmart Data Analysis